Matthew-Taber/ss-docs/ticketing-system-integration/index.md

 ## Introduction

 SS can allow users to enter a ticket number when viewing a secret.
 This number can be validated through a regular expression, and can also be marked as required, if needed.
 SS can integrate with third party ticket systems.
-For more information on the ticket system integration, see [Ticket System Integration with SS](https://thycotic.force.com/support/s/article/Ticket-System-Integration-With-Secret-Server) (KBA).
+See below for more information.

 ## Ticket System Tab